haberdashPI/vscode-master-key/notes.md

 write code to convert the toml file to a markdown of organized tables of keybindings and provide a command that opens the Markdown preview of this file

+IMPROVEMENT: upon activating bindings, show the visual and cheetsheet documentation

 DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)

 ## Binding Cleanup

-Split out any of the commands that are really custom for me that don't make sense to publish.
-Pair down some of the required extensions.
-Offer to install extensions
+- Split out any of the commands that are really custom for me that don't make sense to publish.
+- Pair down some of the required extensions.
+- Offer to install extensions? (maybe when a keybinding fails to run??)

 ## Before first release